smithy-lang/smithy-kotlin/docs/design/endpoints.md

 ## Example

-The following is an example ruleset attached to an arbitrary service definition with the ID "SmithyService" (the definition itself is omitted).
+The following is an example rule set attached to an arbitrary service definition with the ID "SmithyService" (the definition itself is omitted).

-The ruleset describes a simple if-else case: if the sole required parameter `ResourceId` contains a specific prefix, route this request against a special-case endpoint.
+The rule set describes a simple if-else case: if the sole required parameter `ResourceId` contains a specific prefix, route this request against a special-case endpoint.
 Otherwise, fall back to a constant default.
-The `substring` function used in the ruleset is an example of a standard-library function used by endpoint resolvers.
+The `substring` function used in the rule set is an example of a standard-library function used by endpoint resolvers.

-This particular ruleset is kept simple for the purpose of example, naturally, a ruleset can be of arbitrary complexity as required by the service.
+This particular rule set is kept simple for the purpose of example.
+A rule set can be of arbitrary complexity as required by the service.

 ```json